• Skip to primary navigation

 Northern Queensland

-Just like the Northern Territory, Northern Qld experiences a wet season in the summer months where it is wet, hot, and humid.
+Just like the Northern Territory, Northern Qld experiences a wet season in the summer months when it is wet, hot, and humid.
 The yearly average temperature is 29°C (85°F).

 Southern Queensland

-The weather in southern Queensland is hot in summer with milder winters where you should pack a light jacket or jumper, especially for the evenings.
+The weather in southern Queensland is hot in summer with milder winters so you should pack a light jacket or jumper, especially for the evenings.

 Summer - 35°C max (102°F), 21C min (70°F)